Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

 We also have some samples showing these transactional batch operations in action with both the [sync][sample_document_mgmt] and [async][sample_document_mgmt_async] clients.

-If there is a failure for an operation within the batch, the SDK will return a `CosmosBatchOperationError` letting you know which operation failed, as well as containing the list of failed responses for the failed request.
+If there is a failure for an operation within the batch, the SDK will raise a `CosmosBatchOperationError` letting you know which operation failed, as well as containing the list of failed responses for the failed request.

 For more information on Transactional Batch, see [Azure Cosmos DB Transactional Batch][cosmos_transactional_batch].